foorrkyy/mhp-lang/MHP general, detailed description.md

 	return a;

 	-- adjecent:
-	print(b)?; -* to prevent print giving error.
+	print b?; -* to prevent print giving error.
 As you can see we used parentheses form to preven it get the ?
 Operator as a parameter and not confuse it with being only used for b *-

 };

 -- around:
-(myfunc 3) + 5; -* if we wouldn't do that the function could try take the + operator as it's second parameter. *-
+(myFunc 3) + 5; -* if we wouldn't do that the function could try take the + operator as it's second parameter.
+We can use myFunc(3) + 5 too.*-
 ```

 ***